Describe how patients can use cannabis for anxiety.

 The answer may not be an easy one, and it’s different for each of us, but it’s not as difficult as the confusion around cannabis helping with anxiety may seem.
 Here’s what we know.
 In general, cannabis is known for having a relaxing effect, and can help with sleep, so it makes sense that consuming cannabis could help people with anxiety be able to calm down.
 What scientists have discovered are a few things.

-First off, scientific review has found the evidence conclusive, that CBD is able to reduce anxiety behaviors in multiple anxiety disorders, including Generalized Anxiety Disorder, OCD, and PTSD.
+First off, a scientific review has found the evidence conclusive, that CBD is able to reduce anxiety behaviors in multiple anxiety disorders, including Generalized Anxiety Disorder, OCD, and PTSD.
 This is great news, considering these and other types of anxiety disorders affect 18% of our entire population, and although most anxiety disorders are highly treatable, only about 40% of people receive any sort of treatment.
 That means 6 out of every 10 people suffering from anxiety, for one reason or another, are not treating it, despite a multitude of available treatments, including the evidence showing CBD can help.

 Then there is research suggesting higher doses of THC can cause symptoms of anxiety.
 This is good to know, because there are a lot of high dose THC products available on the market due to the medicinal benefits of THC.
 Experts also discuss the entourage effect where the medicinal benefits of cannabis are amplified when allowed to work together, so CBD isolate products may not be the right answer for everyone.